tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

    #/root/scripts/l7bdos-reset.sh
    #admd -s vs. | grep -e learning -e health -e attack

+You can use variations of the filters in grep if you are familiar.

 - Monitor the window.
 When you see the following number go to 100, you will move on.